-According to most metrics the combined area of Birmingham, Coventry and Solihull has a good level of diversity.
-Whilst Birmingham, Coventry and Solihull is more diverse than a typical temperate forest, the region still has potential to improve diversity to the level of some other cities in the UK and the neighbouring area of the Black Country.
+According to most metrics, Solihull has a good level of diversity.
+Whilst Solihull is more diverse than a typical temperate forest, the borough still has potential to improve diversity to the level of some other cities in the UK.
 It is not uncommon for cities to rank highly in diversity often due to non-native tree species.

-In Birmingham, Coventry and Solihull 69% of trees are a native species.
-These species are important for biodiversity and the ecology of the landscape; however non-native trees will become increasingly important in a changing climate.
+In Solihull 72.1% of trees are a native species.
+These species are important for biodiversity and the ecology of the landscape; however, non-native trees will become increasingly important in a changing climate.